Fiserv/verifynow/docs/getting-started/know-our-standard-api-structure.md

 ### Request Header

 Header parameters are common for all API requests of Verify Now APIs.
-Header parameters are sent as  header parameter.

 **Sample Header Example**
 ```